 Is abstinence from alcohol better than education for moderate drinking?
 The British say yes to dry January and perhaps even the French.
-In Italy not
+In Italy no

 It must be said that in Italy the problem of alcohol abuse is much lower than in other consumer countries.
-If in fact in Russia, Ukraine, Poland, Hungary, Serbia, Romania, Czech Republic, Slovakia, Belarus, Lithuania and Portugal the average alcohol ingested in a year is 12.5 liters per person.
-In Italy it is between 5 and 7 liters as Japan, Iceland or China.
-In fact, in the ranking of the OECD countries on alcohol abuse in the first place are the USA and Italy is the last.
+If in fact in Russia, Ukraine, Poland, Hungary, Serbia, Romania, Czech Republic, Slovakia, Belarus, Lithuania and Portugal the average alcohol consumed in a year is 12.5 liters per person.
+In Italy it is between 5 and 7 liters as in Japan, Iceland or China.
+It must be known , in the ranking of the OECD countries on alcohol abuse, in the first place are the USA, and Italy is in last position.

 COMBATING ALCOHOL ABUSE AND EDUCATING ABOUT MODERATE CONSUMPTION OF WINE

 Tackling abuse through actions of moderate consumer education has been at the heart of the policy of historically wine producing countries such as Italy, France and Spain.
 These are the countries where average per capita consumption has fallen most in the last 50 years.
 In Italy it is now 35 liters per year and seems to have stabilized after a real collapse when occasional consumers have replaced the usual ones.

 Relying on news on the salutary effects of moderate consumption of wine, governments have worked to convince the adult population to drink little but well focusing on the cultural aspects of grape nectar, its role as a complement to good food and a healthy and socialized lifestyle.
 In fact the communication campaigns explained the project with the title “wine in moderation– Art de vivre”.